Sameed995/devtrack/README.md

 3. **Add Endpoints** — Register URLs to monitor with a check interval
 4. **Automated Monitoring** — APScheduler sends HEAD/GET requests at the configured interval; status code, response time, and errors are recorded
 5. **Analytics** — View uptime percentages, response time trends, and full check history from the dashboard
+6. **Password Reset** — Request a reset OTP via email, verify it, then submit a new password; OTP expires in 10 minutes

 ### Health Check Intervals (seconds)